 Next up some fresh matcha was ground before our eyes!
 After grinding for about 10 minutes we had enough for 2 drinks so I can really appreciate all the effort that goes into making this traditional drink.

 The process of preparing the matcha was great to watch.
-The water is pre-filtered but is then heated in a cast iron post on an induction burner with a block of charcoal in it to further filter it so your sure that you’re getting the purest water around.
-The served the emulsion with homemade matcha flavoured yema that is made with condensed milk.
+The water is per-filtered but is then heated in a cast iron post on an induction burner with a block of charcoal in it to further filter it so your sure that you’re getting the purest water around.
+The served the emulsion with homemade matcha flavored yema that is made with condensed milk.

 We were all instructed to try the matcha with the candy and it completely changed the way the matcha tasted for the good, it brought out more flavor notes that weren’t there when the matcha was drank by itself.